-In 28 April 2026, the State Government announced former Australian Electoral Commissioner Tom Rogers AO had been appointed to lead a comprehensive review into the management and oversight of the 2026 State Election.
+On 28 April 2026, the State Government announced former Australian Electoral Commissioner Tom Rogers AO had been appointed to lead a comprehensive review into the management and oversight of the 2026 State Election and 2026 First Nations Voice to Parliament Election (the Review).

-• Post your hard copy written submission addressed to Mr Tom Rogers AO, SA Elections Review, GPO Box 464, ADELAIDE SA 5001.
+- Post your enquiry addressed to Mr Tom Rogers AO, SA Elections Review, GPO Box 464, ADELAIDE SA 5001.

 Terms of Reference